All Episodes

 Now, if it's important for Obama to size up the need to prevent another terrorist attack with an election coming, why was it irrelevant to protect the country from a terrorist attack a year ago when the election was not right around the corner?

-And yet Mr. Espo, the special correspondent of the Associated Press, finds absolutely nothing contradictory, finds absolutely nothing troubling about this whatsoever.
+And yet, Mr. Espo, the special correspondent of the Associated Press, finds absolutely nothing contradictory, finds absolutely nothing troubling about this whatsoever.

-So a year ago, Obama could rail against Pfizer, rail and get his all left-wing troops all railed up about the fact that Bush is spying on them, intercepting their phone calls, reading their computer emails, violating everybody's civil rights.
+So, a year ago, Obama could rail against Pfizer, rail and get his all-left-wing troops all railed up about the fact that Bush is spying on them, intercepting their phone calls, reading their computer emails, violating everybody's civil rights.

-Now all of a sudden, when there's an election out there, it's okay.
+Now, all of a sudden, when there's an election out there, it's okay because we got to stop terrorism.

-A year ago, two years ago, Barack Obama, Hillary Clinton Democrat Party trying to ensure defeat against terrorists in Iraq.
+A year ago, two years ago, Barack Obama, Hillary Clinton Democrat Party, trying to ensure defeat against terrorists in Iraq.

-Now with an election coming up, according to the AP, why it's fabulously fine that Obama do a 180.
+Now, with an election coming up, according to the AP, well, it's fabulously fine that Obama do a 180 because we've got to stop terrorist attacks.

 I don't mean to be harsh here, ladies and gentlemen, but this is somewhat new.